 B) With work experience

-If you are a high school student and you possess relevant work experience, your experience should still come after your education.
+If you are a high school student and you possess relevant work experience, your experience should still come after your education on a resume.
 If the work experience is significant enough, you may summarize your educational information in favor of a detailed description of your job experience.
 Asides that, your educational information listing should follow the outline stated above.

 2. As a COLLEGE STUDENT/RECENT GRADUATE